-10 hours in helicopters this is to have been conducted in accordance with the syllabus set out in Appendix VI of this advisory circular.
+10 hours in helicopters this is to have been conducted in accordance with the syllabus set out in Appendix VI of this AC.

-An applicant who does not meet the cross-country requirements does not comply with rule 61.153(a)(3)(i) and may not exercise the privileges of a PPL on cross-country flight.
+An applicant who does not meet the cross-country requirements does not comply with rule 61.153(a)(3)(i) and may not exercise the privileges of a private pilot on cross-country flight.